-Combat is fairly straight forward and comparable to other browser based games such as Adventure Quest where players engage in turn based combat.
+Combat is fairly straight forward and comparable to browser based games such as Adventure Quest where players engage in turn based combat.
 Each turn players select from their backpack items or select a combat stance (defence, attack or magic) which impacts on the damage you deal and take.
 This impact is actually quite dramatic and changes stats by up to 25% so choosing the correct stance for the enemy is vital to overcoming them in combat.
 While combat forms the overwhelming amount of the game content Dragon Eternity also includes some exploration of the game world and even basic quests that require interaction with the map or little mini games.

 Later on in your adventure players will have the opportunity to select a class which includes the brutal berserker, spell wielding witcher and the holy paladin to offer further customisation.
 Professions, mounts and dragons add a second layer to this character choice.
 When compounded these can alter your access to certain abilities and unique equipment although it’s not significant enough to warrant managing multiple characters for the majority of players.